VU-DETAIL/vu-detail.github.io/index.md

 * [06/2019] Paper on Uncertainty Theory Based Reliability-Centric Cyber-Physical System Design is accepted to CPSCOM and received **Best Paper Award**!
 * [06/2019] Paper on Industry Practice of Coverage-guided Enterprise Linux Kernel Fuzzing is accepted to ESEC/FSE 2019.
 * [06/2019] Raymond Ogunjimi (Hoffman Trailblazer Summer Research Fellowship) joins DETAIL to conduct research on approximate computing this summer.
 Welcome, Ray!
-* [06/2019] Xun Jiao delivered an invited talk at DACPS workshop@Design Automation Conference.
+* [06/2019] Xun Jiao delivered an invited talk at DACPS workshop at Design Automation Conference (DAC) 2019.
 * [06/2019] Paper on Detecting and Bypassing Trivial Computations in Convolutional Neural Networks is accepted to NANOARCH 2019.
 * [05/2019] Paper on Energy Efficient GPU Applications Through Computation Skip is accepted to ICESS 2019.
 * [05/2019] Paper on Emsemble Fuzzing with Seed Synchronization among Diverse Fuzzers is accepted to USENIX Security 2019.